 About the Instructor

-Please put "Labor call for papers" in the subject line of your email.
+Please put "Labor presentation skills workshop" in the subject line of your email.
 The deadline for submitting papers is May 30, and the schedule for the presentation of papers will be announced when the selection of papers has been finalized.
 At the end of the Summer School, participants who have presented a paper will receive an additional certificate.

 Who will benefit from this program?